Request CDN

 211.249.40.9 - - [09/Feb/2018:03:50:01 +0000] "GET /nrbjdrlsuogw479257.gcdn.ntruss.com/sample_mv.mp4 HTTP/1.1" 200 20444604 "-" "curl/7.19.7 (x86_64-redhat-linux-gnu) libcurl/7.19.7 NSS/3.19.1 Basic ECC zlib/1.2.3 libidn/1.18 libssh2/1.4.2" "-"

-Set the location of the original content, and set the communication attributes between the original server and the CDN cache server.
+Set the location of the content origin, and set the communication attributes between the origin server and the CDN cache server.
 The setting items are as follows:

 • No fee is charged for network transfer between the CDN and the Object Storage.

-• Enter manually: if the original content is located anywhere other than the Object Storage, enter the applicable IP address or the domain name.
+• Enter manually: If your origin is outside Object Storage, select this option and enter the IP address or domain name.

 • Entering the domain name is recommended.